NomotoK/MCQ-Answer-Sheet-Dataset/README.md

 # MCQ-Dataset
 A dataset containing answers from the answer sheet and examples of student ID filling, used for training machine-readable answer sheet recognition models, divided into answer dataset and ID dataset.
-For a detailed description of this dataset, please refer to/data/description.json in this repo.
+For a detailed description of this dataset, **please refer to/data/description.json in this repo.**

-## Terms and Conditions
+## Overview

-- This data set comes from the customized answer sheets of the University of Liverpool.
-If you use other types of answer sheets(such as SAT answer sheets), the recognition results may be inaccurate.
-- This dataset does not contain any personal information.
-All raw data do not come from real exam answer sheets, but are filled in manually by the author(s).
-- Commercial use of this dataset is prohibited.
-If you use this dataset in your project, please include the copyright notice and this permission statement in the software and in all copies of the software.
+- Answer dataset: Records examples of answers filled by students, categorized into 'A', 'B', 'C', 'D', 'E' five classes.
+- ID dataset: Records examples of student IDs filled, categorized into 0-9 ten classes.

 ## How To Use